Nemin32/Nemin32.github.io/_drafts/fanfic.md

 small hut.

 In normal circumstances it would have been entirely unremarkable.
-It was a mostly circular building, made from roughly hewn mud, it's mostly smooth surface broken only by a small, finicky wooden door;
+It was a mostly circular building, made from roughly hewn mud, its mostly smooth surface broken only by a small, finicky wooden door;
 two small, circular windows and what he could assume to be a chimney that peacefully billowed smoke into the harsh rain outside.

 What surprised him, however, was the location of the hut.
 As far as he knew not a single soul lived in these parts of Mudos, so seeing such a blatant display of civilization shocked him greatly.

-Still, he has came this far and turning back now would be pointless, so stepped in front of the door and knocked tentatively.
+Still, he came this far and turning back now would be pointless, so he stepped in front of the door and knocked tentatively.
 Nothing happened.
 He sighed once more.
 Whomever is willing to leave their house lit up and unattended is either too dangerous or too big of a fool to be worth talking to.

 He stepped away from the door, pulled his cloak tighter on himself and turned around to leave.
 Suddenly he heard the door's inner latch rattle.
 He spun around and saw the door slowly open slightly.

 "Umm...
 Who is it?" a subdued voice spoke.

-There was no animosity in the voice, quite the contrary, the wanderer could imagine the owner of this voice be too meek to even swat a fly.
+There was no animosity in the voice; quite the contrary, the wanderer could imagine the owner of this voice be too meek to even swat a fly.
 Yet something also seemed very-very familiar about it that made him shudder, but he could not put his finger on it.
 Instead of pondering about it in the cold rain, he pushed this ridiculous feeling aside and replied with as much reassurance as he could